 On the eastern side of Explorers’ Edge, within a stone’s throw of Sand Lake and the village of Kearney, is Edgewater Park Resort, a great spot for hungry riders to dine before heading out onto the Algonquin West ATV Club trails.
 This popular club partners with the Haliburton ATV Association’s trail system, offering access to over 2000 kms of trails – enough ground to spend a month exploring without ever seeing the same trail twice!
-(New in the area is the bylaw that allows ATVs on the road in the Lake of Bays region, which is connected to the Haliburton ATV Association’s trails).
+(New in the area is the bylaw that allows ATVs, ORVs, UTVs and SxSs on the road in the Lake of Bays region, which is connected to the Haliburton ATV Association’s trails).

 There are also dozens of power sports repair shops and dealers throughout the region, as well as fueling locations that cater to ATVers, ensuring you can get to and from the fuel, parts, service and repair right off the trail with a minimum of fuss.

 This fall, try one of the fastest growing motorsports in the country and give an ATV adventure in the Explorers’ Edge region a try.
 Experience Canada’s unparalleled wilderness like never before.